 The Fund's sub-adviser, Gramercy Funds Management LLC (the "Sub-Adviser") uses an active management investment approach to researching, identifying and selecting investments for the Fund's portfolio.
 The Sub-Adviser's research process is driven by applying its thematic top-down view with its proprietary fundamental, bottom-up analysis.
 The Sub-Adviser seeks to identify those securities that it believes are likely to provide the greatest performance, taking account of the material risks of an investment across a spectrum of considerations, including financial metrics, regional and national conditions, industry specific factors, liquidity, and environmental, social and governance ("ESG") risks.
-The specific ESG risks considered will vary from issuer to issuer, but the risks evaluated may include the following (among others): environmental risks could include the potential impact on the operations of issuers or suppliers due to flood or drought, or biodiversity risks that might stem from their operations; social risks could include workers' rights and the potential for child or forced labor; and governance risks could include the sub-Adviser considers and assesses, among other things, each issuer's ESG risk profile using a combination of external third-party data with internal ESG research.
+The specific ESG risks considered will vary from issuer to issuer, but the risks evaluated may include the following (among others): environmental risks could include the potential impact on the operations of issuers or suppliers due to flood or drought, or biodiversity risks that might stem from their operations; social risks could include workers' rights and the potential for child or forced labor; and governance risks could include the makeup of the board and the use of international accounting standards.
+As part of its overall investment process, the Sub-Adviser considers and assesses, among other things, each issuer's ESG risk profile using a combination of external third-party data with internal ESG research.
 However, the Sub-Adviser's current assessment of an issuer's ESG risk profile is only one of many factors the Sub-Adviser considers in evaluating a potential investment.
 At a firm level, the Sub-Adviser does not invest in issuers that derive more than 5% of their annual revenue from the production or sale of weapons, tobacco or pornography (measured by averaging an issuer's annual revenue over a rolling three-year period).